vwt-digital/operational-data-hub/README.md

 As seen in the diagram above, functions, applications, databases and more can post messages to different queues, where other resources can retrieve them.
 This concept empowers users to unlock more possibilities by having the data at a centralised place.
-From here, the data can be analysed, more applications can be connected with each other without creating a spider web and all infrastructure components can be managed via one single access point: the ODH.
+From here, the data can be analysed, more applications can be connected without creating a spaghetti-like IT landscape and all infrastructure components connect via one single access point: the ODH.

 ### Pub/Sub
 Within the ODH, [Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/overview) is used as the message queue.
 This phenomenon consists of two key components: Topics and Subscriptions.
 Topics are named resources to which messages are sent by publishers, where subscriptions are named resources representing the stream of messages from a specific topic to be delivered to the subscribing application.
 To elaborate: a topic can have multiple subscriptions, but a subscription can only be assigned to one topic.
-Each subscription can be subscribed to by multiple applications, as seen in the example below.
+Each topic can be subscribed to by multiple applications, as seen in the example below.

 <p align="center">